JeffreyRStevens/formatstats/README.md

 <!-- badges: end -->

-The goal of formatstat is to provide functions that format statistical output in a way that can be inserted into R Markdown documents.
+The goal of formatstats is to provide functions that format statistical output in a way that can be inserted into R Markdown documents.
 This is analogous to the [`apa_print()`](https://frederikaust.com/papaja_man/reporting.html#statistical-models-and-tests)